vfxpro99/mkvfx/Readme.md

 build system.

 It runs installations in the directory in which it is run.
-For example, you might make a staging directory, such as c:\projects, or ~\projects.
+For example, you might make a staging directory, such as c:\projects, or ~/projects.
 Running mkvfx in that directory will populate it according to the instructions in the various build recipes.
 Typically, you will end up with the following directories, and miscellaneous others in the directory you run in: